So about a week ago, on my way to work, I think I had my first ever panic attack.

 I think what set it off was what I was thinking about at the time.

 I was thinking about some specific times in my life where I’ve felt particularly embarrassed and which I always look back on in frustration.
 Times where I’ve felt belittled and shamed in front of my friends or co-workers.
-The kind of times where I’ve felt betrayed by my own friends as they mock me in public in order to make them feel better about themselves.
+Times where I’ve felt betrayed by my own friends as they mock me in public in order to make them feel better about themselves.

 Unfortunately, these are the kind of memories I feel are always simmering under the surface which occasionally break through into my conscious thought.
 And when they do, I find it hard to stop thinking about them.